Jac-Zac/Stat_Missing_Data_Project/README.md

 Techniques for handling missing data:

--Observation removal
+- Observation removal
--Covariate removal
+- Covariate removal
--Imputation:
+- Imputation:
----Statistical (mean/mode/median/etc.)
+  - Statistical (mean/mode/median/etc.)
----Conditional statistics (conditional mean, etc.)
+  - Conditional statistics (conditional mean, etc.)
----Model-based (regression/GAM/tree/etc.)
+  - Model-based (regression/GAM/tree/etc.)

 After "reconstructing the data", use the exact same code used for regression/classification, input the "new" datasets and observe the differences